Cray-HPE/docs-csm/operations/network/dns/PowerDNS_Configuration.md

 The administrator would then delegate queries to `system.dev.cray.com` to `ins1.system.dev.cray.com` making it authoritative for that subdomain allowing CSM to respond to queries for services like `grafana.system.dev.cray.com`

-The specifics of how to configure to configuring DNS forwarding is dependent on the DNS server in use, please consult the documentation provided by the DNS server vendor for more information.
+The specifics of how to configure to configuring DNS forwarding is dependent on the DNS server in use; consult the documentation provided by the DNS server vendor for more information.

 ## Authoritative Zone Transfer